srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

     Start reading and sending device telemetry...
     ```

-    To review the source code for the simulated device, open the `/LabFiles/Program.cs` source code file.
+    To review the source code for the simulated device, open the `Program.cs` source code file.
 Look for several `Console.WriteLine` statements that are used to output the messages seen to the console.

-1. Once the simulated device starts executing, it will begin sending simulated sensor telemetry messages to Azure IoT Hub.
-Notice the output to the console that displays the JSON of the sensor readings that are being sent to Azure IoT Hub.
+1. Notice that JSON formatted telemetry messages are being sent to Azure IoT Hub.

-    Also, notice the delay, as defined by the `telemetryDelay` Device Twin Property, between each message sent to IoT Hub is currently delaying **1 second** between sending sensor telemetry messages.

     ```text
     Start reading and sending device telemetry...